alanl0566/sep11-freedom-project/entries/entry06.md

 ])

 ```
-This is the character that will be moving around and
+This is the character that will be moving around and jumping around

 Beyond Mvp
 ```JS